 How much is health insurance in 2026?

-The average American pays $752 per month for individual marketplace coverage, up roughly 21 percent year over year.
+The 2026 national benchmark Silver plan averages $625 per month for a 40-year-old before subsidies, up about 26 percent year over year (KFF).
 Estimate yours below in 60 seconds.

 Your 2026 monthly premium